Balangoda Man: Link with indigenous people

 It is surmised that the Balgonda man was Australoid with certain Neanderthal features, and physically closest to the aboriginal Veddas.
 Like the prehistoric people of the island, historical sources describe the Veddas as hunter-gatherers, who inhabited natural caves and traded their game and honey for metal-based arrow and spear points from neighbouring village populations.
 These villagers were predominantly descendants of populations from the Indian mainland who during different periods arrived from India.
 Over the years, while some Veddas remained in caves, others either assimilated with the neighbouring villagers or joined military campaigns led by the Kandyan kings during the Kingdom of Kandy from the late 15th century to the early 19th.
 While the Vedda title has also been adopted by certain present-day farming populations in Sri Lanka, it remains unclear whether they have any roots in the Vedda populations characterised by hunting and foraging.

 Metrical and morphometric features of the analysable skeletal remains from the Sri Lankan caves have revealed similar anatomical attributes, signalling the likelihood of a biological continuum from the prehistoric hunter-gatherers of the island to the Veddas, and a close biological affinity over a period of roughly 16,000 years.
 This is not surprising given the relative geographical isolation of the island until the fifth century BC when settlers arrived from the Indian mainland.
 Veddas are therefore relevant to the question of the degree of relative isolation of ancient and modern Homo sapiens in Sri Lanka from populations of southern India.

 Veddas have relatively smaller statures, significantly more robust skulls, dental differences, including somewhat larger molar crown sizes, and greater cranial diversity than populations of southern India.
 While some of these features are also distinct from the Sinhalese and Tamil co-inhabitants of the island, and from Veddas with Portuguese, Dutch or British ancestry, some claim that certain other features including genetic traits do appear among present-day Sri Lankans, suggesting that their ancestry traces back to some of the earliest human settlers on the island.

-A recent genetic study has found indigenous Vedda people to probably be earliest inhabitants of Sri Lanka.
+A recent genetic study has found indigenous Vedda people to probably be the earliest inhabitants of Sri Lanka.
 The Vedda people’s mitochondrial sequences were found to be more related to the Sinhalese and Sri Lankan Tamils than to the Indian Tamils.
 There has not been any ancient DNA study of Paleolithic or Mesolithic remains from Sri Lanka.